codeonlyjs/website/content/guide/templateTransitions.md

 }
 ```

-In this case the transition is triggered when the key changes.
+In this case the transition triggers when the key changes.

 When a transition is triggered by a key change:

 * a new instance of the element is created and transitioned in
-* the old instance of the elemtn is transitioned out
+* the old instance of the element is transitioned out

 This can be used to create transitions between values.
 In the
 above example you could create a cross fade effect between the